๐Text-to-Speech (TTS) Fine-tuning

 Fine-Tuning TTS with Unsloth

-Now, letโs bring it all together and run the fine-tuning.
+Now, letโs start fine-tuning!
 Weโll illustrate using Python code (which you can run in a Jupyter notebook, Colab, etc.).
-This is analogous to running the Unsloth CLI with corresponding arguments.

 We need to prepare inputs for the Trainer.
 For text-to-speech, one approach is to train the model in a causal manner: concatenate text and audio token IDs as the target sequence.
 However, since Orpheus is a decoder-only LLM that outputs audio, we can feed the text as input (context) and have the audio token ids as labels.
 In practice, Unslothโs integration might do this automatically if the modelโs config identifies it as text-to-speech.
 If not, we can do something like: